-No. Recommendation Management Comments as of August 4, 2021 No. 3 Recommendation The Board request the Chief Executive Officer, Toronto Transit Commission, to ensure its briefing note distribution protocols align with and integrate seamlessly with the City distribution protocols.
-Management Comments as of August 4, 2021The TTC enacted a policy that prescribes the guidelines for the distribution of briefing notes to elected officials and TTC Board members.
-The policy requires that information related to matters Briefing Note distribution protocols as defined in the Correspondence with Elected Officials and TTC Board Members align with and integrate seamlessly with the City's distribution protocols and will expedite the implementation of any necessary changes to the Policy as may be required.
+I No. 3 Recommendation The Board request the Chief Executive Officer, Toronto Transit Commission, to ensure its briefing note distribution protocols align with and integrate seamlessly with the City distribution protocols.
+Management Comments as of August 4, 2021 The TTC enacted a policy that prescribes the guidelines for the distribution of briefing notes to elected officials and TTC Board members.
+The policy requires that information related to matters that will be considered by the TTC Board, whether initiated by TTC staff or requested by an individual member of the TTC Board, will be distributed to all members of the TTC Board.
+Information related to matters that will be considered by a City Committee or City Council, whether initiated by TTC staff or requested by an individual member of Council, will be distributed to all members of Council and TTC Board members.
+Information related to general TTC matters that are not to be considered by the TTC Board, a City Committee, or Council, may be distributed to all members of Council and TTC Board members when Information related to general TTC matters that are not to be considered by the TTC Board, a City Committee, or Council, may be distributed to all TTC will continue to work with the City Clerk and City Manager's office to confirm that the TTC's Briefing Note distribution protocols as defined in the Correspondence with Elected Officials and TTC Board Members align with and integrate seamlessly with the City's distribution protocols and will expedite the implementation of any necessary changes to the Policy as may be required.
 Target Implementation Date: 06/30/2022